-For Hill Walks, total walk time is in ().
+You'll add Hill Walks this month.
+Total walk time is in ( ).
 The first time noted is how long you should be climbing, ideally all at once.
-On the hill, slow down and focus on posture-stand tall!
+On the hill, slow down and focus on your posture-stand tall!
 Don't lean into the hill.